-- Required to identify a "home" group to which they will be required to attend weekly - Expected to make up missed meetings at another group - Allowed two excused absences per year - Expected to attend and participate in these meetings - Financially responsible for the costs related to the peer meetings
+- Required to identify a "home" group to which they will be required to attend weekly - Expected to make up missed meetings at another group either the week before or the week after the missed peer support group meeting - Expected to attend and participate in these meetings - Financially responsible for the costs related to the peer meetings

-Peer facilitators and RAMP staff will communicate on a monthly basis and weigh in on matters including returning to work and discharge.
+Peer facilitators and RAMP staff will communicate on a regular basis and collaborate on matters regarding the participant's compliance.

-Please note this is not a substitute for therapy, treatment or 12 step meetings.
+Please note: The Peer Support Group Meeting is not a substitute for therapy, treatment or 12 step meetings.

-Fees: The fee for the peer assistance program is debited monthly through your AOS account.
+Fees: The fee for the peer assistance program is debited monthly through your Affinity account.
 If a participant is experiencing financial challenges, the peer assistance fee may be negotiated at the discretion of the peer support facilitator.

-Group Changes: Participants must have the permission of their case manager and peer leaders prior to transferring home groups and must complete the "Home Group Change Form" and return it to their case manager.
+Group Changes: Participants must have the permission of their case manager and peer leaders prior to transferring home groups.
+Refer to page 9 for the policy on changing peer groups.